Quebecca/qc_info_rights/README.md

 *La [version française](#documentation-info-rights) de la documentation suit le texte anglais*

+**IMPORTANT:**
+We moved tabs to menus and changed TSconfig options accordingly but the old one is still working(but on menu items).
+The old TSconfig compatibility will be removed in next version: 1.3.

 ### About
 This extension add a new items to the Info Module in the BE with those features: